-First Holy Communion—the reception of the Eucharist for the first time—is a pivotal moment in one's life!
-As Catholics, we firmly believe that the Eucharist is truly Jesus' Body and Blood.
-As such, we provide formation for students to help them prepare to receive so great a gift.
+First Holy Communion, the reception of the Eucharist for the first time, is a pivotal moment in one's life.
+As Catholics, we firmly believe that the Eucharist is truly the Body and Blood of Jesus.
+As such, we provide formation for students to help them prepare to receive this great gift.

 FAQS